Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Experiments

-Furthermore, we observe more substantial improvement by AC-Off-POC in the BipedalWalker, Hopper, Swimmer, and Walker2d environments.
-As shown by \cite{deep_rl_that_matters}, on-policy algorithms, i.e., which learn from the data that the policy of interest collected, outperform the off-policy methods by a considerable margin in these tasks.
-Hence, we deduce that these environments may vastly require on-policy samples to be solved for a stable and better learning process.
-Hence, corrected off-policy transitions maximize the improvement compared to other environments where off-policy algorithms are often superior to the on-policy algorithms, e.g., Ant, HalfCheetah, and Humanoid \citep{deep_rl_that_matters}.
-Nonetheless, we still observe improved performance in these domains.
-We believe that this improvement is caused by only eliminating very divergent off-policy samples collected throughout the learning process since the employed JSD measure assigns very low scores only to transitions that correspond to very distinct behavioral policies.
-Therefore, although transitions corresponding to different behavioral policies are not similar, they are still included in the Q-learning and policy optimization.
-Consequently, the latter two empirical findings validate Remarks \ref{rem:why_jsd} and \ref{rem:off_policy_environments}.
+Both variants of AC-Off-POC demonstrate significant performance gains over the baseline algorithms and match or surpass the competing methods across all tested domains.
+This underscores the scalability of our method.
+In particularly challenging tasks, such as Ant, BipedalWalker, Humanoid, and Swimmer, where baselines often become trapped at local optima, the benefits of AC-Off-POC are especially evident.
+The complexities of these environments often originate from the high dimensional state-action spaces or the internal simulation dynamics, which consequently intensify the detrimental effects of off-policy samples.
+Therefore, the improvements granted by effective off-policy correction techniques become more significant.
+We note a substantial improvement offered by AC-Off-POC in environments such as BipedalWalker, Hopper, Swimmer, and Walker2d.
+It has been observed by~\citet{deep_rl_that_matters} that on-policy algorithms tend to significantly outperform off-policy methods in these tasks.
+This implies that these environments may heavily rely on on-policy samples for stable and efficient learning.
+Therefore, our method of correcting off-policy transitions maximizes the improvement, especially in environments where off-policy algorithms often excel, such as Ant, HalfCheetah, and Humanoid.
+Despite this, we still notice enhanced performance in these domains.
+This could be attributed to the effective elimination of highly divergent off-policy samples collected throughout the learning process, as the JSD measure only assigns low scores to transitions reflecting very distinct behavioral policies.
+Although the transitions reflecting different behavioral policies may not be similar, they are still incorporated into Q-learning and policy loss.
+This insight underscores the discussions regarding the use of JSD and the crucial role of off-policy samples in solving certain environments.